gbasler/squid/doc/tuto/Quasiquotes.md

     f(42)
   }
 ```
+does work fine.
 Recursive vals/functions are not supported, but you can work with them using a fixpoint operator.
 Here is an example, factorial.
-We first define Y combinator.
+We first define a Y combinator.
 It needs a static path to be accessible from quasiquotes, so put the definition of `Y` in a file.
 ```scala
 object My{
   def Y[S,T](f: (S => T) => (S => T)): (S => T) = f(Y(f))(_:S)